Secure Cooperative Regenerating Codes for Distributed Storage Systems: System Model and Preliminaries

 where $\rm{flow}(S \to \rm{DC}_i,\Gc)$ represents the flow from the source node $S$ to data collector $\rm{DC}_i$ over the graph $\Gc$. \end{lemma} Therefore, e.g., for the graph in Fig.~\ref{fig:FlowGraph2}, $\mathcal{M}$ symbol long file can be delivered to a data collector $\rm{DC}$, only if the min cut is at least $\mathcal{M}$.

-Dimakis et al., \cite{Dimakis:Network10}, consider $k$ successive node failures and evaluate the min-cut over possible graphs, and obtain the following bound (for $t=1$ case).
+Dimakis et al. \cite{Dimakis:Network10} obtain the following bound (for $t=1$ case) by considering $k$ successive node failures and evaluating the min-cut over all possible graphs.

-We emphasize that the min-cut for this ($t=1$) case is given by the scenario where $k$ successively repaired nodes are connected to $\rm{DC}$, and, for each successive repair, the repaired node $i+1$ also connects to $i$ number of previously repaired nodes.
-Hence, for each $\rm{DC}$-connected node, the cut value is equal to $(d-i)\beta$ if the cut is of type $(|x^{\rm in},x^{\rm out})$, and is equal to $\alpha$ if the cut is of type $(x^{\rm in}|x^{\rm out})$.
+We emphasize that the min-cut for this ($t=1$) case is given by the scenario where $k$ successively repaired nodes are connected to $\rm{DC}$, and for each successive repair, the repaired node $i+1$ also connects to $i$ number of previously repaired nodes.
+Hence, for each $\rm{DC}$-connected node, its contribution to the value of a cut from S to {\rm DC} is equal to $(d-i)\beta$ if the cut through the node is of type $(|x^{\rm in},x^{\rm out})$, and is equal to $\alpha$ if the cut separates two sub-nodes, i.e., the cut through the node is of type $(x^{\rm in}|x^{\rm out})$.
 (Note that, $x^{\rm co}$ does not appear here as the model considered in~\cite{Dimakis:Network10} does not involve cooperative repair.)
 The codes that attain the bound in (\ref{eq:dimakis_thm}) are named as {regenerating codes} \cite{Dimakis:Network10}.

-For the cooperative scenario, we consider secure file size upper bound in the next section using similar min cut arguments in the presence of eavesdroppers.
-Removing the leakage (to eavesdropper) terms one will obtain the min cut file size bound for the cooperative scenario.
-In particular, a file size bound in the cooperative setting is obtained as follows.
+Analysis of the cut-set bounds for cooperative regenerating codes are provided in~\cite{Kermarrec:Repairing11,Shum:Existence11}.
+(See also the arguments given in~\cite{Hu:Cooperative10,Oggier:Coding12}.
+Here, we follow the notations of~\cite{Kermarrec:Repairing11,Oggier:Coding12}.)
+Consider a scenario where groups of nodes (each group having $t$ nodes) are consecutively repaired in DSS.
+Let us enumerate the groups that are consecutively repaired as $i=0,\cdots,\mu-1$.
+There are in total $\mu t$ number of nodes in this repair process, and consider that $\rm{DC}$ contacts $k$ out of these $\mu t$ nodes.
+Let us denote the number of nodes in repair group $i$ that are contacted by the $\rm{DC}$ as $n_i$ such that $n_i \in [0:t],~\text{for all}~i \in \{0,1,\ldots,\mu-1\},$ and $\sum\limits_{i=0}^{\mu-1} n_i = k.$